Sairyss/domain-driven-hexagon/README.md

 Quote from: [Secure by design: Chapter 5.3 Standing on the shoulders of domain primitives](https://livebook.manning.com/book/secure-by-design/chapter-5/96)

-Also an alternative for creating an object may be a [type alias](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-aliases) just to give this primitive a semantic meaning.
+Also, an alternative for creating an object may be a [type alias](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-aliases) just to give this primitive a semantic meaning.

 **Note**: Do not include Value Objects in objects that can be sent to other processes, like dtos, events, database models etc. Serialize them to primitive types first.